-- 1. Utilizing a technology protection measure that blocks or filters Internet access for minors and adults from certain visual depictions that are obscene, child pornography, material that is harmful to minors, or material that is determined by the Board to be inappropriate for use by minors. - 2.
-Maintaining and securing a usage log. - 3.
-Monitoring online activity of minors. - iii.
-Education: The Superintendent or designee shall be responsible for recommending courses regarding the education of minors about appropriate online behavior, including interacting with other individuals on social networking websites and in chat rooms, and cyberbullying awareness and appropriate response.
+- 2. Maintaining and securing a usage log.

+- 3. Monitoring online activity of minors.

+- 3. Education: The Superintendent or designee shall be responsible for recommending courses regarding the education of minors about appropriate online behavior, including interacting with other individuals on social networking websites and in chat rooms, and cyberbullying awareness and appropriate response.

-iv.
-General Use and Ownership:
+4. General Use and Ownership: